Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 She carefully tracks the family's medical expenses, trying to juggle them with ordinary outlays that can't wait — like $500 for the brakes that went out on her car this month.

 At the rate they're going, the bills won't be paid until Brody is 3, Tiffany said.
-The Canos are getting older and they'd like to have another baby before it's too late, but, for now, that seems impossible.
+The Canos are getting older and they would like to have another baby before it's too late, but, for now, that seems impossible.

 For 2019, the couple have decided to switch to a different plan offered through Tiffany's employer.
 The premium is higher — $650 a month — but the deductible is $1,500 with just 10 percent coinsurance.